xitrum-framework/RhinoCoffeeScript/README.rst

 * Group: tv.cntt
 * Artifact: rhinocoffeescript
-* Version: 1.9.0 (= latest version of CoffeeScript)
+* Version: 1.9.0 (= version of CoffeeScript)

-Tell me to update if a new version of CoffeeScript has been released.
+Please `create a new issue <https://github.com/xitrum-framework/RhinoCoffeeScript/issues>`_ to report if you see that a new version of CoffeeScript has been released, but there's no corresponding version of rhinocoffeescript.

 This library only includes Rhino dependency.
 You can use the precompiled class ``tv.cntt.rhinocoffeescript.CoffeeScript`` or the utility class